EmmmaTech/EmreTech-Bot/README.md

 # EmreTech-Bot

-A Discord Bot, made with discord.py in Python.
-Rewrite based by FlagBot Discord Bot.
+A "generic" Discord Bot, made with discord.py in Python.
+Rewrite based on the FlagBot Discord Bot.

 # Credits